sf-wdi-37/schedule/how-to/submit-hw.md

-#Instructions for Submitting Homework
+# Instructions for Submitting Homework

-TODO: UPDATE

 Check your class schedule for a write up of the nightly homework and weekend labs.

-Most of the work we'll ask you to do will live in its own repository, which you will need to **fork & clone**.
-These repositories will usually live in your class's GitHub organization.
+Some of the work we'll ask you to do will live in its own repository, which you will need to **fork & clone**.
+These repositories will usually be in your class's GitHub organization.

 Each day, you'll be asked to submit a link to the previous night's homework on our [daily pulse check form](https://docs.google.com/a/generalassemb.ly/forms/d/e/1FAIpQLScL2yoPs7IOJ1vQrpE4NMt3dlENu7pY5WyOk5d8IIEJ_XFkOw/viewform).
 The assignment will specify the link to submit each day.